-After the feeder has been adjusted for the correct tire size, the conveyor drum must be repositioned.
-The position of the conveyor drum should be set fore or aft so that there is a $\frac{1}{2}$ -inch distance between feeder chain slat tip and the paddle beater.
-The Model 26-2800 transition is narrower than the feeder chain.
-Use caution to not adjust the feeder chain out into the rear face of the transition.
+The conveyor drum may need to be repositioned.
+The position of the conveyor drum should be set fore or aft so that there is approximately a 1-inch distance between feeder chain slat tip and the paddle beater.

 HEADER AND COMBINE CONNECTION